jaraco/cssutils/README.txt

     - API CHANGE (internal): renamed ``Serializer.do_CSSvalue`` to ``Serializer.do_CSSValue``

     + BUGFIX: Tantek hack (using ``voice-family``) should work now as SameNamePropertyList is removed and properties are kept in order

+    + BUGFIX: Token CHARSET_SYM is now as defined in the CSS 2.1 Errata as literal "@charset " including the ending space.

+    - **CHANGE**: A completely new tokenizer and mostly also the parser has been implemented in this release.
+Generally it should be much more robust and more compliant now.
+It will have new errors and also some slight details in parsing are changed.

+    + **Documentation**: Added some docs in reStructuredText format including a basic server to view it as HTML.
+The HTML may be published as well.

 0.9.3a1 - 070905